 With my wife’s blessing, I decided that it was time to hang up the proverbial lab coat and pursue aviation full-time.
 Besides maintaining my own airplane, I started assisting experienced A&P/IA mechanics with their maintenance and inspections.
 These mentors provided invaluable training on everything from Champs to T-34s.
 While working part-time at Livermore airport, I attended EAA SportAir Workshops, welding and metalworking classes, and a local Part 147 school to round out my training.
 I earned my Airframe and Powerplant certifications in 2014 and shortly thereafter, Mike’s was born.

-My goal is to make you as p.r.o.u.d. of your aircraft as we are to work on it, and I look forward to the day when Mike’s can help you safely “slip the surly bonds” and enjoy our beautiful blue skies once again.
+My goal is to make you as p.r.o.u.d. of your aircraft as I am to work on it, and I look forward to the day when Mike’s can help you safely “slip the surly bonds” and enjoy our beautiful blue skies once again.

 See you around the patch!